-A technical writer style guide informs first-time writers, such as technical writer interns, or professionals about the standards to follow when writing technical documents.
+A technical writer style guide informs first-time writers, such as technical writer interns or professionals, about the standards to follow when writing technical documents.

-What Should A Writing Style Guide Include?
+What Should A Style Guide for Technical Writers Include?

 A technical writer style guide should include the technical writing standards for your company.

 It should also provide examples and references for each rule so the writers can easily find what they're seeking.
 Another important thing is it's best if the content style guide has enough flexibility to allow some variation in formatting when necessary.

 To keep your documents more precise and more consistent, it's best to follow a style guide.
 Here are some examples to use:

 The Chicago Manual of Style is a guide that focuses primarily on grammar and writing style.
 It guides punctuation, capitalization, abbreviations, hyphens/dashes, plurals, and possessiveness.

 Technical writers can use this style while writing software documentation or technical information for the web.